-Alternatively, brides in the mountainous West love those summer months, as the lack of humidity and higher altitude make outdoor weddings incredibly comfortable, and mountain states offer a plethora of activities to keep guests entertained during June, July, and August.
-If you’re considering a mountain wedding, look at spring and fall dates.
-Spring is less desirable, as the snow melt (and chance of late season snow) makes a wedding al fresco a little tricky, but fall can be quite comfortable—and the changing colors of the trees is a stunning backdrop!
-A bride on a budget should skip winter (especially if her venue of choice is at a ski resort), as hotel rooms and travel prices skyrocket again as mountain towns fill up during ski season.
+For brides eyeing mountain venues—from the Rockies, Sierra Nevadas, and the Cascades in the West to the White Mountains, Adirondacks, and Blue Ridge Mountains out East—summer months are peak wedding season as venues at altitude promise generally comfortable temperatures and a plethora of activities to keep guests entertained.
+Look to spring and fall dates to score off-peak rates.
+Spring is less desirable as the snow melt (and chance of late season snow) makes an al fresco wedding a little tricky, but fall can be quite comfortable, and the colors of the season make for a stunning backdrop!
+Couples on a budget should skip winter—especially if your venue is in a popular winter sports destination—as hotel rooms and travel prices skyrocket again as mountain towns fill up during ski season.

-And it’s not just the venues that can be more affordable.
-Based on the law of supply and demand, many vendors also offer lower prices or are open to negotiation during seasons when their business is slow.
-Don’t go in expecting a huge discount (your vendors deserve to be paid for their work!), but ask if there is any wiggle room given the date of your wedding.
+It’s not just venues that are more affordable in the off-season; many vendors will also offer lower prices or are open to negotiation during seasons when their business is slow.
+Don’t go in expecting a huge discount—they do still need to be fairly paid for their work—but it never hurts to ask if there's any wiggle room, given the date of your wedding.

-Last, an off-season wedding will be a big money-saver for your guests, too.
-If they’re traveling to your wedding during a time that isn’t the destination’s high season, flights and hotel rooms will be nowhere near their peak.
-Of course, just keep an eye out for local events in the area, as well as holidays on the same weekend.
-Avoid major conventions, important sporting events, and major holidays, and your guests will be able to reap the off-season benefits!
+One last perk: An off-season wedding will be a big money-saver for your wedding guests.
+If they’re traveling to your wedding during a time that isn’t the destination’s high season, flights and hotel rooms will be nowhere near their peak rates.
+Of course, keep an eye out for local events in the area, as well as holidays that might fall on or near the same weekend.
+Avoid major conventions, sporting events and holidays, and your out-of-town guests will be able to reap the benefits of your off-season wedding, too.